bhydemi/Document-Abstracted-Classifier-Project/README.md

 # Document-Abstracted-Identifier-Project
+This project is inspired by this expiremental paper https://arxiv.org/abs/1710.06071

 The PubMed 200k RCT dataset is described in Franck Dernoncourt, Ji Young Lee.
 PubMed 200k RCT: a Dataset for Sequential Sentence Classification in Medical Abstracts.
 International Joint Conference on Natural Language Processing (IJCNLP).
 2017.